 - New Mexico Diploma

 - Transfer back to public school prior to graduation and complete the state’s graduation requirements for a New Mexico high school diploma.
 Please keep in mind that state law provides that for purposes of transferring to a public school, acceptance of credits earned through home study courses is determined by the policy of the local school board or the governing council of a charter school.
-OR
+In other words, your child may be required to demonstrate competency via other methods, such as assessments; OR

-- Starting at age 16, take the GED.
-For more information on the GED Testing Program, please go to http://ped.state.nm.us/ped/GED_index.html.
+- Starting at age 16, the student may take the test to earn his/her/their GED.
+For more information on the GED Testing Program, please go to http://ped.state.nm.us/ped/GED_index.html

 - Non-New Mexico Diploma/ High School Equivalence Certificate

-Is my child who is home schooled eligible for the state’s legislative lottery scholarship?
+- Is my child, who is home schooled, eligible for the state’s legislative lottery scholarship for college?

-The student must first have passed the GED.
-For more information, please see http://hed.state.nm.us/LotterFAQ.aspx
+The student must first earn his/her/their GED.
+For more information, please see https://hed.state.nm.us/financial-aid/scholarships/legislative-lottery